A-Rozmarynowicz/Quadcopter_Full_Implementation/README.md

 ## Current progress

 So far, hardware has been the main focus of development.
 The main PCB, visible in Figure 2, is designed.
-It will be soldered and ready in by 21st August.
+It will be soldered and ready by 24th August.
 The schematic document is available in this file: [.../Quadcopter_Main_PCB_Schematic.pdf](./Hardware/Electronics/Documents/Datasheets/Quadcopter_Main_PCB_Schematic.pdf).

 <p align="center">
 <img src="./Graphics/Readme_Images/Main_PCB_3D.png" alt="Main PCB" width="550"> <br>